 "Protection."
 Gonna get "protected."
 Explanation Everyone who Saya says she's going to protect dies.

 "WATASHI WA SHINAN- SHINAN ZO!"
 "FARUKON PAUNCH!"
-Explanation Black Shadow's final stand against Captain Falcon in F Zero GP Legend.
+Explanation Black Shadow's final stand against Captain Falcon in F-Zero: Legend of Falcon.

 The creepy face◊ Yuno makes at the end of the first episode of Mirai Nikki.
 It's gotten to the point where it's gotten its own tags on Pixiv (恍惚のヤンデレポーズ, lit. "yandere pose of ecstasy") and Danbooru (yandere_trance).